In line with the preceding outline stage of this funding opportunity applications must:

 - the provision of both depth and breadth in the research training proposed is necessary to address the identified skills need

-We expect many CDTs to seek significant business or other leverage and to be developed with business or other input from users of research.
+Beyond the minimum requirements, we expect many CDTs to seek further significant business or other leverage, and to be developed with business or other input from users of research.

-This CDT investment will address key engineering and physical sciences needs aligned to our 3 discovery and 4 mission-inspired priorities, and to regional, national and global drivers and opportunities as detailed in the EPSRC strategic delivery plan 2022 to 2025.
-Applications must be centred within EPSRC’s research and training remit but interdisciplinary and multidisciplinary CDTs extending more widely across the breadth of UK Research and Innovation (UKRI) are welcome.
+This CDT investment will address key engineering and physical sciences needs, aligned to our three discovery and four mission-inspired strategic priorities, and to regional, national and global drivers and opportunities as detailed in the EPSRC strategic delivery plan 2022 to 2025.

 All applications, irrespective of focus area selected must address at least one of the seven EPSRC strategic priorities, summarised as follows.
 They are described in more detail in EPSRC’s strategic delivery plan.

 Applications may cover more than one strategic priority, but applicants will again need to select the most appropriate strategic priority in the supplementary information form.
 The three priorities addressing discovery research are:

 - engineering net zero

 - artificial intelligence, digitalisation and data: driving value and security